Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Introduction

-The current global challenge of the COVID-19 pandemic caused by the novel severe respiratory syndrome coronavirus 2 presents the greatest global public health crisis since the pandemic influenza outbreak of 1918.
-According to the last report of the World Health Organization (WHO), as of July 19, 2020, the number of confirmed COVID-19 cases passed 14 million people with an approximate huge deadly rate of 540 thousand people \cite{COVIDCases2020}.
-This disease has similar symptoms with Flu such as fever, cough, fatigue which are essential to know to diagnose at the early stage \cite{cdcsymptoms2020}.
-The incubation period of COVID-19 takes from 1 to 14 days.
-Surprisingly, a patient without any symptoms can possibly be a transmitter of the COVID-19 virus to others.
+The current global challenge of the pandemic caused by the novel severe respiratory syndrome coronavirus 2 presents the greatest global public health crisis since the pandemic influenza outbreak of 1918\cite{Lovelace2020}.
+According to the last report of the World Health Organization (WHO), as of September 2020, the number of confirmed \mbox{COVID-19} cases passed 31 million people with an approximate huge death toll number of 960,000 people \cite{COVIDCases2020}.
+This disease has similar symptoms as the flu such as fever, cough, and fatigue, which are essential to recognize for early diagnosis\cite{cdcsymptoms2020}.
+The incubation period of \mbox{COVID-19} takes from 1 to 14 days.
+Surprisingly, a patient without any symptoms can possibly be a transmitter of the \mbox{COVID-19} virus to others.
 This is when quarantining such people is necessary \cite{CDCQuarantine2020}.
-Moreover, the recovery period of this disease varies and depends on the patient’s age, underline condition, etc. but in general it can take between 6 to 41 days \cite{wang2020updated}.
-While this disease has a high potential capability to be spread easily in comparison with similar diseases within the coronavirus family, there are many ongoing efforts and researches to mitigate the spread of this virus.
-In this context, IoT technology has been shown to be a safe and efficient way of dealing with COVID-19 pandemic \cite{peeri2020sars, singh2020internet, ting2020digital}.
+Moreover, the recovery period of this disease varies and depends on the patient’s age, underlying condition, etc., but in general it can take between 6 to 41 days \cite{wang2020updated}.
+While this disease has a high potential to be spread easily in comparison with similar diseases within the coronavirus family, there are many ongoing efforts and much research to mitigate the spread of this virus.
+In this context, IoT technology has been shown to be a safe and efficient way of dealing with the \mbox{COVID-19} pandemic \cite{peeri2020sars, singh2020internet, ting2020digital}.

-Our goal in this study is to determine the role of IoT-based technologies in facing with COVID-19 and review the state-of-the-art architectures, platforms, applications, and industrial IoT-based solutions combating with COVID-19 in three main phases including \textit{early diagnosis}, \textit{quarantine time}, and \textit{after recovery}.
-Early detection and diagnosis can lead to lesser infection and as a result, better health services for infected patients \cite{to2020consistent}.
-Quarantining confirmed or suspected cases and enforcing lock-downs can also decrease the number of COVID-19 infections by separating infected people or areas from others.
-Tracking COVID-19 patients after recovery will benefit the monitoring of returning symptoms and the potential infectivity of these recovered cases\cite{xing2020post}.
+Our goal in this study is to determine the role of IoT-based technologies in \mbox{COVID-19} and review the state-of-the-art architectures, platforms, applications, and industrial IoT-based solutions combating \mbox{COVID-19} in three main phases, including \textit{early diagnosis}, \textit{quarantine time}, and \textit{after recovery}.

+Early detection and diagnosis can lead to lesser infection and, as a result, better health services for infected patients \cite{to2020consistent}.
+Quarantining confirmed or suspected cases and enforcing lockdowns can also decrease the number of \mbox{COVID-19} infections by separating infected people from others.
+Tracking \mbox{COVID-19} patients after recovery will benefit the monitoring of returning symptoms and the potential infectivity of these recovered cases\cite{xing2020post}.